 The university appoints a specialist company to ensure that guests and students requiring special arrangements receive tailored support in terms of accessing, navigating and exiting our venues on the day of the graduation.
 We will discuss your requirements with you upon receiving a request for special arrangements and if necessary, with your consent, we may share information with this third party.

-With your consent, we will share your personal data including award title and student profiles with Ede and Ravenscroft the university gown and photography suppliers to confirm the appropriate gown for your award.
+We share your data including award title, surname and student ID with Ede and Ravenscroft the university official gown suppliers to confirm the appropriate gown for your award.

 Statement on Academic Dress

-Graduations are an important celebratory event, and our experience is they are much appreciated by our graduands and their guests.
+Graduation/award ceremonies are important celebratory events, and our experience is they are much appreciated by our graduands and their guests.
 Part of the celebration is for all those who are taking part in the ceremony to dress appropriately.
 Academic dress (consisting of robe, hood and hat which together we call a ‘gown’) is mandatory for those taking part in the ceremony.
 A graduand must wear a Canterbury Christ Church University gown appropriate to the level of qualification for which they are being presented, even if the graduand already holds a higher qualification.
 National dress may be worn.